-Marco PIRONDINI Head of Equities, US Portfolio Manager
+Marco PIRONDINI Head of Equities, US

-Alec Murray

-Client Portfolio Manager
+Alec Murray Client Portfolio Manager - Equities

-- Equities

-- The outperformance of growth stocks over value stocks has reached record levels, as has the valuation gap. - The environment for growth stocks has been ideal: interest rates have plummeted, and US technology companies have become increasingly dominant in the United States and abroad.
-However, we believe this ideal environment is unlikely to last.
-Inflation -- which has been dormant for years -- may rise as a result of stimulus measures.
-Historically, value has outperformed growth during inflationary periods. - We expect that select quality value stocks that can manage through this difficult economic period could benefit as the US and the global economy rebound and inflation returns. - Given the uncertainty regarding the timing of a reflation of the US economy and the potential for a corresponding increase in interest rates, we believe increasing exposure to both high-quality value stocks and growth stocks may be prudent, while reducing exposure to hyper-growth and deep-value stocks.
+- The outperformance of growth stocks over value stocks has reached record levels, as has the valuation gap. - The environment for growth stocks has been ideal: interest rates have plummeted, and US technology companies have become increasingly dominant in the US and abroad. - However, we believe this ideal environment is unlikely to last.
+Inflation, which has been dormant for years, may rise as a result of stimulus measures.
+Historically, value has outperformed growth during inflationary periods. - We expect that select quality value stocks that can manage through this difficult economic period could benefit as the US and global economy rebounds and inflation returns. - Given the uncertainty regarding the timing of a reflation of the US economy and the potential for a corresponding increase in interest rates, we believe increasing exposure to both high-quality value stocks and growth stocks, while reducing exposure to hyper growth and deep value stocks, may be prudent.